Auto Trader cars

 You can also consider investing in an external battery charger to maintain the correct voltage if you can’t use your car often, and for long journeys.

-3. Shut your car properly
+3. Switch your car off properly

 Make sure you switch off your car properly – and this doesn’t just include locking the car.